valhalla/valhalla/CONTRIBUTING.md

 There are many ways to make meaningful contributions to the project:
 - file issues & bugs with **clear and easily reproducible instructions**
 - contribute bug fixes
-- contribute feature implementations, for your own sake **only after opening an issue asking for feedback**
+- contribute feature implementations, for larger features/changes its best to **open an issue asking for feedback before starting implementation**
 - improve translations on [Transifex](https://www.transifex.com/valhalla/valhalla-phrases/locales-en-us-json--transifex/)

 ## Code contributions

-We appreciate the community to pick up and fix bugs or even implement new features.
-There are a few things to follow/be aware of when developing Valhalla:
+We appreciate the community picking up and fixing bugs or even implementing new features.
+There are a few things to follow/be aware of when working on Valhalla:
-- we currently use the C++11 standard
+- we currently use the C++14 standard
 - we use `pre-commit` to make sure commits are formatted & linted: run `./scripts/format.sh` once and it'll be installed
 - `clang-format`/`clang-tidy` is used to format/lint the C++ code, `black` & `flake8` format/lint Python code
 - [`ASan`](https://clang.llvm.org/docs/AddressSanitizer.html) is run in CI, but without its integrated leak sanitizer due to platform issues
-- we ask for tests to prove the bug fix or feature implementation, please feel free to ask us for directions in the PR
+- we ask for unit tests to demonstrate a working bug fix or feature implementation, please feel free to ask us for instructions in the PR

 Before opening a PR we'd ask you to format & lint the code:
 ```